 - If at any time, the available funds in your account are not sufficient to cover checks, ACH, debit cards and other electronic transactions presented for payment on your account, those checks and other items will be handled in accordance with our overdraft procedures.
-Your account will then be subject to a charge for the item whether paid or returned as set for in our Fees & Charges schedule.
+Your account will then be subject to a charge for the item whether paid or returned as disclosed in our Fees & Charges schedule.
 This fee is imposed for any overdraft created by checks, ACH, debit cards, or by other electronic means.
-Additionally, more than one overdraft fee may be charged against the account per day, depending on the number of checks presented on, and other withdrawals made from the account.
+Additionally, more than one overdraft fee may be charged against the account per day, depending on the number of items presented, and other withdrawals made from the account.

 - We will honor items drawn on insufficient funds by transferring funds from a savings or a loan account, as you have directed.
 No more than 6 transfers may be permitted in any calendar month from a savings account.
 Once the transfer total for the month has reached 6, any insufficient funds items will be handled in accordance with our regular overdraft procedures.
 The fee for these overdraft transfers and excessive transfers, if any, is set forth in our Fees & Charges schedule.

 - If you qualify for our Courtesy Pay program, the University Credit Union may choose to pay a transaction even when you have insufficient funds in your checking account.
 This is not a line of credit, and payment of your transaction(s) is not guaranteed.
 The University Credit Union allows members up to $500 in Courtesy Pay transactions at any time.
 This includes any fees charged.
 Each Courtesy Pay transaction incurs a fee.
 If you never use the program, you never pay a fee.
 If you access the Courtesy Pay program, you have thirty days to return your account to a positive balance.
 If the negative balance is not resolved in a timely manner, your account will be charged off, and we will be required to report all signers to Chex Systems.
 In addition, further collection may result.